They will use the prestigious grants to support international study, research, and teaching.

 Grinnell College students apply for and receive national, merit-based fellowships and awards at exceptionally high rates.
 This success, in part, speaks to the power of the individually advised curriculum combined with strategic co-curricular and extracurricular involvement in service-learning, internships, independent study and research, and more.
 National fellowship screening committees for competitive awards are more easily able to identify students of exceptional promise when applicants have already taken advantage of the wealth of opportunities afforded to them as Grinnell students.

 The Center for Careers, Life, and Service administers many of the College’s fellowship and award application processes, including those for select national, merit-based awards and for certain Grinnell-specific awards.
-Please feel free to contact Dr. Steve Gump, director of global fellowships and awards, if you have questions or would like information about any of the awards listed below—or about any other competitive scholarships or fellowships for which Grinnell students or alumni may be eligible.
+Please feel free to contact CLS F&A, director of global fellowships and awards, if you have questions or would like information about any of the awards listed below—or about any other competitive scholarships or fellowships for which Grinnell students or alumni may be eligible.
 Details and specific application requirements and instructions for current Grinnell students and faculty are on GrinnellShare (requires secure login).

 National, Merit-Based Awards